kodezi2025/elegant-cartflow/README.md

-# Welcome to your Lovable project
+# Welcome to your Minimal E-Commerce Elegant UI Project
 ## Project info